 With the help of the traders and townspeople the festival now draws a large crowd of visitors and holiday makers into Sheringham each July.
 Its popularity with the dancers and visitors keeps them coming back, some booking their holidays to coincide with the festival each year.

-Incredible as it may seem, 2018 will be the 25th Anniversary of the Potty Festival here in Sheringham, we've come a long way since our early beginnings.
+Incredible as it may seem, 2018 will be the 25th Anniversary of the Potty Festival here in Sheringham, we've come a long way since our early beginnings in 1993.